 Exception – Not yet grouped according to the classes of the Nice Classification

 If the goods or services listed in a trademark registration are not grouped according to the classes of the Nice Classification at the expiry of the registration, the period to submit a portion of the renewal fee may be later than the period described above.
-In particular, the portion of the renewal fee set out in item 14(a)(ii) and (b)(ii) of the schedule of the Regulations can be paid up to two months after the Registrar sends a notice indicating that the register has been amended to group the goods and services according to the Nice Classification.
+In particular, the portion of the renewal fee required for each additional class of goods or services to which the request for renewal relates can be paid up to two months after the Registrar sends a notice indicating that the register has been amended to group the goods and services according to the Nice Classification.

 Registered owners may, either on their own initiative or after receiving a notice under section 44.1 of the Act, group the goods or services listed in a trademark registration according to the classes of the Nice Classification.

 As is the case at the examination stage, examiners will notify registered owners which of the goods or services, if any, in the registration are not properly grouped according to the Nice Classification.
 Examiners may, where appropriate, provide guidance as to the appropriate class for a given good or service.